What is a Responsive Theme?

 Viewport Meta Tag

-width=device-width ensures that the width of the webpage matches the screen width of the device.
+ensures that the width of the webpage matches the screen width of the device.initial-scale=1.0

 Fluid Grid Layout

 A Fluid Grid Layout is a design technique used in responsive web design.
-In This Design, the layout of a website adjusts Accordingly to the screen size of the device being used. it ensures a consistent and user-friendly experience across different devices, from smartphones to large desktop monitors.
+In This Design, the layout of a website adjusts suitably to the screen size of the device being used.
+It ensures a consistent and user-friendly experience across different devices.

-2. Google prioritizes mobile-friendly websites in its rankings.
+- Google prioritises mobile-friendly websites in its rankings.

-3. A responsive website with a fluid grid layout is more likely to attract mobile users.
+- A responsive website with a fluid grid layout is more attractive to mobile users.

-A fluid grid layout is commonly used in modern responsive websites to ensure that the design adapts seamlessly to different screen sizes.
+A fluid grid layout is commonly used in modern responsive websites.
+It ensures that the design adapts seamlessly to different screen sizes.

 1. Bootstrap Framework